 Western Bluebirds can be found breeding from the Rocky Mountains to the West Coast.
-Their range extends from southern British Columbia to central Mexico.
+Their extremely large range extends from southern British Columbia to central Mexico.
 They are most abundant along the California coast and in the southwestern states.
 Except during breeding season, the Western Bluebird often travels in small flocks, feeding on insects and berries.
-Over much of its range the Western Bluebird has been in decline, as a result of loss of nest cavities to logging, fire suppression, and from competition for cavities from non-native European Starlings and House Sparrows.
-However the Western Bluebird is not considered a "threatened" or "endangered" species.
+Over much of its range the Western Bluebird population trend appears to be stable or increasing.
+Declines appear to be a result of loss of habitat to logging, fire suppression, and from competition for cavities from non-native European Starlings and House Sparrows.
+The Western Bluebird is not considered a "threatened" or "endangered" species.
 Its current conservation status is listed as "Least Concern" by the IUCN Red List.
 And in San Diego County, California, despite many competitors for nest sites, the Western Bluebird appears to be extending its breeding range.

 Unitt also says that more people are putting up birdhouses, making the nesting boxes an increasing factor in the spread of the House Wren and Western Bluebird.
 He also sees a pattern emerging: many arboreal species that can live in a stratum above us people on the ground ultimately adapt to urbanization, while terrestrial and undergrowth species retreat.